-Online banking in India has had an enormous boost post the demonetization period, and there has been no looking back for it ever since.
-If you’re too busy or tired receiving and sending paper checks, continuously making trips to the bank to make a deposit or withdraw cash, working strictly around the bank’s hours of operation to check your balance, etc., then you should give online banking a shot!
+If you’re too busy or tired receiving and sending cheques, continuously making trips to the bank to make a deposit or withdraw cash, working strictly around the bank’s hours of operation to check your balance, etc., then you should give internet banking a shot!

 The primary objective of banks to switch to internet banking in the modern tech-advanced world is not only to reduce operational costs but also to meet the ever-growing competition.
 There are various reasons for the growth of net banking, but the most critical factor is that it diminishes the need of standing in long lines & operating with the banks in a traditional way that would lead to high wastage of time and provide inconvenience and accessibility issues.